nomadkaraoke/python-audio-separator/README.md

 [![Conda Version](https://img.shields.io/conda/vn/conda-forge/audio-separator.svg)](https://anaconda.org/conda-forge/audio-separator)
 [![Docker pulls](https://img.shields.io/docker/pulls/beveradb/audio-separator.svg)](https://hub.docker.com/r/beveradb/audio-separator/tags)

-Summary: Easy to use vocal separation on CLI or as a python package, using the amazing MDX-Net models from UVR trained by @Anjok07
+Summary: Easy to use audio stem separation from the command line or as a dependency in your own Python project, using the amazing MDX-Net and VR Arch models available in UVR by @Anjok07 & @aufr33.

-Audio Separator is a Python package that allows you to separate an audio file into two stems, primary and secondary, using a model in the ONNX format trained by @Anjok07 for use with UVR (https://github.com/Anjok07/ultimatevocalremovergui).
+Audio Separator is a Python package that allows you to separate an audio file into various stems, using models trained by @Anjok07 for use with UVR (https://github.com/Anjok07/ultimatevocalremovergui).

-The primary stem typically contains the instrumental part of the audio, while the secondary stem contains the vocals, but in some models this is reversed.
+The simplest (and probably most utilized) use case for this package is to separate an audio file into two stems, Instrumental and Vocals which can be very useful for producing Karaoke videos!
+However, the models available in UVR can separate audio into many more stems, such as Drums, Bass, Piano, Guitar, and perform other audio processing tasks such as denoising and removing echo / reverb.

 ## Features

-- Separate audio into instrumental and vocal stems.
+- Separate audio into multiple stems, e.g. instrumental and vocals.
 - Supports all common audio formats (WAV, MP3, FLAC, M4A, etc.)
-- Ability to specify a pre-trained deep learning model in ONNX format.
+- Ability to inference using a pre-trained model in PTH or ONNX format.
 - CLI support for easy use in scripts and batch processing.
 - Python API for integration into other projects.

 ## Installation 🛠️

-### 🎮 Nvidia GPU with CUDA acceleration
+### 🎮 Nvidia GPU with CUDA or 🧪 Google Colab

-💬 If successfully configured, you should see this log message when running audio-separator:
+💬 If successfully configured, you should see this log message when running `audio-separator --env_info`:
  `ONNXruntime has CUDAExecutionProvider available, enabling acceleration`

 Conda: `conda install pytorch=*=*cuda* onnxruntime=*=*cuda* audio-separator -c pytorch -c conda-forge`